 Refer to the Family Justice Courts: Legislation page for a list of Rules, Practice Directions, Circulars and amendments.

 Leong, Wai Kum.
 Singapore : LexisNexis, 2018.

-Ong, Debbie Siew Ling, author.
+Ong, Debbie Siew Ling.
 Singapore : Academy Publishing, 2015.

 Singapore : Syariah Law Forum Organising Committee, National University of Singapore, 2017.

 Published by the Law Society of Singapore, this book contains detailed guidance to volunteer lawyers.